shreyash24-tech/shreyash24-tech/README.md

 ## 👨‍💻 About Me
 I'm a passionate engineering student focused on building a strong foundation in **Java**, **Data Structures & Algorithms**, and **DevOps**.
-I enjoy solving problems, writing clean code, and learning how modern software systems are built and deployed.
+I enjoy solving problems, writing clean code, and learning how modern software systems are built and deployed .

 My goal is to grow into a **skilled Java Backend / DevOps Engineer** through consistent practice and real-world projects.